pbaljet/CPSC4970-Assignment-1a/README.md

     - Review the changes by selecting the "Changes" tab at the top of the screen
     - Add a comment about the change
     - Merge the change in to main by selecting "Merge" button.
-16. Pull merged changes into your local repository since it has change.
+16. Pull merged changes into your local repository since it has changed.
     - Review git log
     - Switch to **main**
     - Pull remote changes down
     ```
     git pull origin
     ```
+17. Create a branch of your choosing.
+Add a few text files, modifying files after initial commits, thus ending have multiple commits.
+Push the branch to the remote repository.
+Create a pull request and process it to have changes merged into **main** branch

+Grading will be based on commit history reflecting completing the steps above.